 Harry Dewey Fundamental Elementary School

-- Harry Dewey Fundamental Elementary School's student population of 543 students has stayed relatively flat over five school years.
+- Harry Dewey Fundamental Elementary School's student population of 490 students has declined by 12% over five school years.

 |Grades Offered||Grades Kindergarten-6|